ztepler/hic-contract-proxy/README.md

 - extra logic in `default` entrypoint
     * broker collaborator: buying hDAO from QuipuSwap and providing liquidity back to the hDAO/xtz pair
     * mint/distribute FA2 tokens on the primary sales (for everyone who buys from Gallery split-contract, for example).
 This may be possible if check transaction Sender is h=n marketplace
-    * aggregating xtz in split-contract before it reached some minimum value to redistribute or using special `withdraw` method instead of autodistribute if participant is another split-contract to allow more complex distribution trees
     * whitelisted gallery that allow to buy only for given list of allowed addresses (that either added during origination, either with some token staking logic)
     * FA2 token redistribution
     * Also this factory can be used to create this split-contracts for another cases, for example dividends split can be implemented or some split payments (we used this split-contract in wg3.2 to receive hicathon rewards)